pymor/pymor/docs/source/tutorial_optimization.md

 It is apparent that for this example no drastic changes occur when using the different methods.
 Importantly, the TR method is noticeably faster than the FOM-based methods.
-It is expected that the for problems of larger scale the speedup is even more pronounced.
+It has been shown in the references mentioned below in the conclusion that for problems of larger scale the speedup obtained by gradient-based methods and in particular the TR method is even more pronounced.
 Crucially, the number of necessary FOM evaluations in the trust-region method is smaller than for the other methods because we use the information in the local surrogates more efficiently.